 The second and more important consideration in deciding whether to invest in Europe is that there are great differences among the euro-zone economies and equity markets.
 The largest euro-zone country, Germany, is clearly doing better than its neighbors.
 While foreign demand has been weak in the region, export growth to emerging markets has been healthy.
 Germany’s competitiveness has so far permitted it to overcome the headwind of the strong euro in recent months.
 Its fiscal accounts are in balance, in contrast to the situation for most advanced economies.
 Incomes and household consumption are rising, and low interest rates are stimulating residential construction.
 Germany also benefits from being considered a safe haven by investors.
 Germany’s equity market is our first choice within the euro zone.
 The German ETF, EWG, has just about recovered from a drawback, shared by most euro-zone markets, that was prompted by the Italian elections.
 It has gained 2.47% year-to-date.

-While the French equity market’s performance thus far this year has been very close to that of Germany, the two economies appear to be diverging as French President Hollande struggles with growing signs of a very significant real estate bubble, disturbingly high unemployment, fiscal imbalances that severely limit the government’s scope for stimulating the economy, and strong resistance on the part of his supporters, in particular the trade unions, to needed economic reforms.
+’s performance thus far this year has been very close to that of Germany, the two economies appear to be diverging as French President Hollande struggles with growing signs of a very significant real estate bubble, disturbingly high unemployment, fiscal imbalances that severely limit the government’s scope for stimulating the economy, and strong resistance on the part of his supporters, in particular the trade unions, to needed economic reforms.
 The OECD’s leading indicators and the latest PMI (Purchasing Managers Index) readings point to France’s relative weakness.
 France’s industrial production dropped by 1.2% in January.
 A period of underperforming equities looks likely.
+Italy and Spain

 The unresolved government situation in Italy is indeed a mess.
 Whatever government emerges, further economic reform initiatives seem unlikely, at least in the near future.
 But the agenda has already been set by the outgoing Monti government, and many reforms have been established as laws.
 Some easing of austerity measures is likely and probably would be good for the market.
 We should remember that Italy has a history of weak governments and profligate fiscal policies.
 Its economy has lagged those of other European countries.
 Still, there are some positives for Italy.
 With the exception of 2009 and 2010, the Italian government has run primary surpluses (that is, excluding interest payments).
 Neither Spain nor France can claim the same.
 Italy’s private sector carries relatively little debt and has a high net worth.
 Italian banks are in a stronger position than those in many other euro-zone countries.
 It was the public sector’s heavy indebtedness, along with financial contagion, that caused investors to pull out of Italian equities during the euro zone financial crisis.
 With Italian equities very cheap and still near multi-year lows, we see the possibility of their outperforming the German, French, and Dutch markets over the next 12 months as the economy recovers.